Announcing: Leonardo Pioneer Award to Pomona LABS publication under the leadership of Sheila Pinkel

 We wish to acknowledge Pomona College, and specifically Mary McMahon and Jason Brown, for their significant contributions to the success of the LABS program.
 LABS editor-in-chief Sheila Pinkel, Emerita Professor of Pomona College, has nominated these individuals by noting the following:

-Mary is the head of IT at Pomona College who has been graciously supporting this database with staff and server space and Jason is the magician who has keep the database functioning.
-He has had to rebuild it several times when the database was hacked.
+Mary is a Deputy CIO at Pomona College who has been graciously supporting this database with staff and server space and Jason is the magician who built the current submission system and keeps it all functioning.
 They both have been tremendous help to me and are always there when adjustments need to be made.

 Thank you, Mary and Jason for your work on the LABS program and your contributions to the Leonardo network.